hoavt/dev/docs/workflow.rst

         - Click ``Create pull request``

-    2. Copy the pull request link on the browser's address bar.

-    3. Add Pull-request to your issue.
+    2. Optional if you're working on issues at issues.teracy.org.
+Copy the pull request link on the browser's address bar, then add Pull-request to your issue.
         - Open your issue --> Click **Workflow** --> Click **Send Pull Request**.

             .. image:: _static/workflow/submit-pull-request-issue.png